-Silky roasted eggplant wedges covered with a tahini miso glaze makes for an easy and flavorful appetizer or side.
+Silky roasted tahini miso eggplant wedges make an easy and flavorful appetizer or side.

 How often do you cook eggplant?
 I find people tend to shy away from cooking eggplant because it can sometimes be spongy, greasy or bland, and while that can certainly be true, it can also be tender, silky and delicious.